josiahH-cf/theproductiveprompter/Article-Spec-Pack-v1/1-Master/Unified-Article-Spec.md

 - Lists: Prefer bullets for steps, checks, and pitfalls.
 - Examples: Realistic, self-contained; name tools/frameworks when helpful.
 - Evidence: Link to reputable sources; APA only if the brief requires it.

+## Factual Specificity Gate (High Priority)

+If you cannot cite a source, **do not publish precise specifics**.

+- Remove or generalize: exact dates, percentages, counts, “as of” claims, version numbers, token counts, market stats.
+- Prefer bounded language: “commonly,” “in practice,” “providers vary,” “the details change,” “check vendor docs.”
+- If a specific number is essential, include a credible link next to it.
+- Do not add new statistics or numeric claims during polishing.

 ## Content Construction Instructions